inem/hamdown/README.md

 ## Challenges

-Obviously there could be some clashes between Haml and Markdown generation rules.
-The general idea is to treat blocks starting with `.`, `%` like Haml, and blocks starting with `*`, `_`, `#`, `-`, and so on treat like Markdown.
+Obviously, there could be some clashes between Haml and Markdown generation rules.
+The general idea is to treat blocks starting with `.`, `%` like Haml, and blocks starting with `*`, `_`, `#`, `-` (and so on) treat like Markdown.

 An example of conflict is "#" symbol.
 It is used in Haml for `id` attribute, and in Markdown as headers.

 A quick solution might be to prohibit ids in Haml part of Hamdown.
-Smarter solution would be to treat `#person_233 Max` as Haml, and `# Max` as Markdown
+A smarter solution would be to treat `#person_233 Max` as Haml, and `# Max` as Markdown

-Anyway, it makes sence to start with only a subset of Markdown features.
+Anyway, it makes sense to start with only a subset of Markdown features.

 ## Roadmap